seabeya/tech-stack/react/README.md

   > ```
 - Storing Mutable Data:
   > You can use `useRef` to store data that should not trigger a re-render when it changes.
 This is useful when keeping track of values between renders, such as the previous state of a component.
+  >
+  > Here is a video explanation: https://youtu.be/42BkpGe8oxg

 <br>